reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

 Be sure to include the quotation marks (if present) when you copy & paste contract information from the Seller Terminal to the Buyer Terminal.

-1. Find the following line in *index.mjs*:
+1. In *index.mjs*, find the following line:

     ``` js nonum
     const sellerInteract = { ...commonInteract };